NBC News chairman an unexpected figure in Mississippi news

 “We’re not competing with everyone,” Lack said.
 “I’m not competing with the Clarion Ledger.
 Maybe I can help them be better.”

-Lack’s passion and investment have set up Mississippi Today for success, said Jennifer Preston, vice president of journalism for the Knight Foundation.
-Her organization has given it $300,000 in grants, according to the Donation Center.
+Lack’s passion and investment have set up Mississippi Today for success, said Jennifer Preston, vice president of journalism for the John S. and James L. Knight Foundation.
+Her organization has given it $300,000 in grants, according to the Foundation Center.
 She said it would be important if more national news figures could show a similar leadership and commitment to local news.

 Extra attention being paid to the financial problems decimating local news has given Lack reason for optimism.